lecvids/lecvids/README.md

 Please contact us on WhatsApp if you would like to help sort and title video recordings or can improve functionality.
 Pull requests will be denied for now.

 ## Project Status
-The webpage currently includes three subjects.
-The other subjects will be updated in the upcoming days/weeks.
+The webpage currently includes five subjects.
+The other subjects will be updated in the upcoming days/weeks if possible.